 "There is no other way to have security guarantees than under NATO's deterrence and common defence as guaranteed by the alliance's Article 5," Marin added.

 And that is what it is essentially about: Collective security guaranteed by Article 5 of the NATO charter, which reads, "The Parties agree that an armed attack against one or more of them in Europe or North America shall be considered an attack against them all ..."

 The logic is simple.
-Joining NATO would allow Sweden and Finland to avoid a Ukraine-like scenario, where if attacked by an aggressor like Russia, other member states will be obligated to go to war against that aggressor in defence of the victim state.
+Joining NATO would allow Sweden and Finland to avoid a Ukraine-like scenario, where if attacked by an aggressor like Russia, other member states will be obligated to intervene against that aggressor in defence of the victim state.

 That is the privilege that Ukraine wanted for so long but did not have.

 A thin majority of Swedish people back the idea of their country joining the alliance, while support in Finland for NATO membership, after hovering around 20-30 percent for years, now stands at around 70 percent, according to Reuters and AP.